sgpearse/k8s-argo-codespace/README.md

 ### Create

 Those are all the fields required to deploy the application.
 Select the `CREATE` button at the top of the form.
 There will be a new pane in the Applications tab that shows the status of the newly added application.
 If everything worked correctly the status should move to Healthy and Synced in a few minutes.
 The container image needs to be downloaded from the container registry which may take a few minutes depending on your internet connection.

+### Expose the Flask UI

+Once the application has synced fully in Argo CD port-forwarding can be run to expose the UI and make the Flask UI accessible via your browser with

+`kubectl port-forward svc/flask-demo -n argocd 8001:5000`

+After running that access the Web UI by browsing to [http://127.0.0.1:8001/](http://127.0.0.1:8001/)

+## Conclusion

+This tutorial provides a brief introduction in to how the CIRRUS cluster is setup with Argo CD, how applications are added to Argo CD, and how development work on Kubernetes via CI/CD can be handled.